mathiasvr/audio-oscilloscope/README.md

 scope.animate(canvas.getContext("2d"))
 ```

-> See the _examples_ folder for more details, and how to customize the animation.
+See the [examples](examples) folder for more details on how to customize the animation.

 ## usage
 ### `scope = new Oscilloscope(source [, { fftSize: 2048 }])`